About Dr Samuel Chu

 Others deal with constant "what ifs" and often avoid uncertain situations.

-Sam offers a thoughtful and supportive space to explore these difficulties, understand their impact, and work towards meaningful change.
+Dr Chu offers a thoughtful and supportive space to explore these difficulties, understand their impact, and work towards meaningful change.
 He is trained in a range of therapies, such as CBT, systemic, and psychodynamic approaches.

 Background